 - No medical examinations are required to take out basic cover.

-- Super policies often include total and permanent disablement (TPD) and Income Protection.
+- Super policies often include total and permanent disablement (TPD) and Salary continuance insurance.

 - Premiums can be deducted from super contributions